 Clean out the blender or food processor and dry.

-Scoop out the coconut cream from both cans of coconut milk and place into the blender or food processor.
-Add about 2 tbsp of the liquid coconut milk to the blender or food processor.
+Scoop out the coconut cream from both cans of coconut milk and place into a food processor.
+Add about 2 tbsp of the liquid coconut milk to the food processor.
 You can either discard or save the coconut milk left in the can.
 I personally like to save it to reuse in smoothies.

 Remove the muffin baking sheet from the freezer.
 Distribute the pie filling evenly on top of the crust.
-Place in the muffin baking sheet back in the freezer for about 30 minutes to allow the filling to set.
-Enjoy!
+Place the muffin baking sheet back in the freezer for about 30 minutes to allow the filling to set.